Ian Baker • May 1, 2025

 Soundproofing of timber ceiling with ReductoClip system

-Timber ceilings can easily be upgraded with our ReductoClip Timber Ceiling System .
-The ReductoClip is a high performing sound reduction system, designed to completely isolate ceilings below the existing ceiling.
+The soundproofing capabilities of timber ceilings can easily be upgraded with the ReductoClip Timber Ceiling System.
+The ReductoClip Ceiling System is a high performing sound reduction system, designed to completely isolate existing ceilings.
 This easy to install system can be applied directly to any flat surface and you only lose 60mm of space.

 By attaching the ReductoClip to the timber joists, this system simply and easily secures the furring channel and decouples the new high mass ceiling layers from the structure.
 This system greatly reduces the transference of sound vibration energy.
-The addition of high mass wall layers will also help to block Airborne Noise.
+The addition of high mass layers also helps to block airborne noise.

 ReductoClip Ceiling System Learn More